A family man,

 Breaking the stereotypical lifestyle,

-As an Asian American in the film industry
+As a rare Asian American in the film industry

 "Coming from a traditional chinese family and being raised as an American was quite an interesting one.
 I always had a thing for the arts.

-I lived in Queens, New York and when I was 3 years old I had a love for drawing and started drawing and find ways to tell my stories whether it was drawing on paper or on the walls on my house. :)
+Born and raised in New York City, when I was 3 years old, I already had a love for drawing and the arts.
+This helped me find ways to tell my stories whether it was drawing on paper or on the walls on my house.

-As I went to high school, I discovered the art of movie making by my brother's friends shooting a homemade movie in my backyard.
-I decided participate and help shoot their movie and this is where I discovered the film making world.
+During high school, my brother's friends were filming a homemade movie in my backyard.
+They asked me to help film their movie that day and that is when I discovered the film making world and fell in love with it.

-At that time I moved to Long Island, and the school has a TV studio with linear editing systems.
+I moved to Long Island during my senior year of high school and the new school I attended has a TV studio with linear editing systems.
 I decided to take my friend's film and edit it there.
-It took me 4-6 months before finally completing the 8 minute short film and it made me popular and received my first award as a film maker.
+It took me 4-6 months before finally completing the 8 minute short film which the teachers noticed my dedication to this and enrolled me to a film festival which I received my first award as a film maker.
 This is when I decided to major in film for college.

 The first few years was a struggle.
-Being Chinese this is not something my parents would have wanted me to make a career out of.
-Through many struggles and hardships and at the moment I almost gave up, I decided its time for me to really do what I live and pursue my passion in film.
+Coming from the Chinese background, this is not something my parents would have wanted me to make a career out of.
+I went through many struggles and hardships during college and at one moment I almost gave up.
+However my drive and love for the field kept me moving forward and help me start my journey as a Director of Photography.

 Today I am currently working on numerous productions, produce and direct a food/travel show going into a third season, have a loving wife, a family of 2 children, a home, and living the dream most Asian Americans struggle.
 If you put your heart and love to what you want, you can achieve anything."